-Optic Obscura is an interactive installation comprised of fi ber optic strands and light. one end of each strand terminates in a rigid surface interface.
+Optic Obscura is an interactive installation comprised of fiber optic strands and projected light. one end of each strand terminates in a precision surface interface.
+Here each strand end matches the x-y coordinates of it’s other end in the larger cloud of points.
 At this location a visitor can manipulate the light entering the optics using a smartphone, tablet, or other devices.
 Videos, photos, camera light, or various other apps can be projected into the fiber ends.
 This light travels through the fibers, dynamically illuminating the far ends of the strands which are suspended as an amorphous cloud.
-The strands make their way from interface to cloud in a series of draped paths that subtly partition the space and define paths through the installation.
+The strands make their way from interface to cloud in a series of draped paths that flicker and glow - subtly partitioning the space and suggesting paths through the work.

 Legge Lewis Legge + Cookshop